mapo80/signature-verification-system/README.md

 dotnet run --project SignatureVerification.Api
 ```

 The service exposes a `POST /signature/detect` endpoint accepting an image file as form data.
-Two query parameters control the response:

-* `includeImages` - when `true`, each detection includes the cropped signature image
-* `model` - choose `detr` (default) or `yolo` to select the detection model
+Query parameters map directly to the fields of the `PipelineConfig` record so all detection options can be tuned.
+The optional `includeImages` flag controls whether each detection also contains the cropped signature image.

 The endpoint returns the detected signatures with confidence and bounding box coordinates.
 If no signatures are detected the service responds with the message `"Nessuna signature identificata"`.